woojiahao/woojiahao.github.io-archive/about.md

 Information & Technology under the School of Technology.
 I am avid learner and love problem solving.
 I seize any opportunity to hone my knowledge and seek to be the best at anything I set my sights on.

+Currently, I am having my semester break and I'm working on several projects and learning some CS related topics.

-Currently, I am an intern at DBS Singapore, where I have made the following contributions to my project - SOI
+I was a former intern at DBS Singapore, where I made the following contributions to my project - SOI
 Re-platform:
 - UAT team coordinator - went from 96 teams pending testing to 9 teams pending!
 - Workflow automation - applied Java & Python skills to automate tasks that would take hours to complete to have them